 Given the length of this encoded string, it should not be surprising to learn that this is the only passage where this string is found encrypted at a short distance ELS.
-It should also be noted right off the bat that the above biblical passage is one of only 6 places in the entire Hebrew Old Testament where you will find the word “Galilee.”
+It should also be noted right off the bat that the above biblical passage is one of only 6 places in the entire Hebrew Old Testament where you will find the word “Galilee” in the plain text.
 This fact alone rules out any realistic possibility of a coincidence.
 The fact that we find the above coherent statement that is directly relevant to biblical passage containing it is astonishing.
-Note that Isaiah’s prophecy speaks of the light shining upon the people who dwell in Galilee and the northern regions of Israel.9 As we know from the New Testament, Jesus was raised in Galilee, and spent the first 30 years of his life there.
+Note that Isaiah’s prophecy speaks of the light shining upon the people who dwell in Galilee and the northern regions of Israel.10 As we know from the New Testament, Jesus was raised in Galilee, and spent the first 30 years of his life there.
 This cryptic message encoded behind this passage is simply affirming the objective prophetic meaning of Isaiah’s prophecy–telling us that the prophecy is indeed about none other than Jesus.
 Insomuch as the purpose of the encoded text-string is to shed light on the identity of the subject of the containing passage–this type 1 ELS code is also identifying in its orientation.

 The following type 1 ELS code was discovered on May 30, 2022, at 5:48 a.m.
 Behold:

 I discovered the type 1 ELS code charted below on August 6, 2021 at 7:29a.m.:

-The Hebrew construct chain יום ישו (“the day of Jesus”) is encoded in Zephaniah’s description of the coming day of the LORD.10 The message the code is conveying here could not be possibly more obvious, namely–Jesus and the LORD (“Yahweh”, “Jehovah”) are one and the same.11
+The Hebrew construct chain יום ישו (“the day of Jesus”) is encoded in Zephaniah’s description of the coming day of the LORD.11 The message the code is conveying here could not be possibly more obvious, namely–Jesus and the LORD (“Yahweh”, “Jehovah”) are one and the same.12

 Because the primary function of the encoded text-string is to clarify the personal identity of “the LORD,” (a-k-a “Yahweh” or “Jehovah”), this type 1 ELS code is identifying in its orientation.